 I used crispy fresh green beans instead.

-Serve this Chicken Madeira with plenty of yummy sauce, next to mashed potatoes, angel hair pasta, or fluffy rice.
+Serve this Chicken Madeira with plenty of sauce, with mashed potatoes, angel hair pasta, or fluffy rice.

 - 4 skinless chicken breast fillets